pisanorg/Student-Git-Docs/git-guide/new-repo.md

 ## Setting the remote URL

-To set the remote URL, first copy the URL link of the GitHub repository you're tyring to sync to.
+To set the remote URL, first copy the URL link of the GitHub repository you're trying to sync to.
 This can be done by navigating to your repository page on GitHub.
 Once you're there, click the `Clone or download` button found under the repository details.
 Example:

 ![Clone or Download Button](img/pushing-clone-download-button.PNG)